 5. Inspire creativity at all times.

 Life is an adventure!
 Let your kids’ creative juices flow!
 There are so many opportunities to allow your children to be creative.
 The authors suggest encouraging your children to keep a journal on vacation.
 They can keep receipts, draw pictures, and tell stories about their trip.
 How fun would it be to look back on your vacation from your child’s perspective?
+In our home, we keep summer journals for the very same reason!

 I really resonated with the authors’ discussion of the “creativity is only for special people” myth.
 I can’t count the number of times I’ve suggested that I’m not creative; yet, I do creative thinking in my work each and every day.
 Though I may not be as artistic as my blogging partner Amanda is, I’m still creative in my own way, and each of our children is creative too.
 Don’t let them forget it!